 How long are the workshops?

 Anywhere from twenty minutes to a 16-week poet-in-residence course.
-Our standard workshop is approximately sixty minutes, but let us know how long you’d like us to visit, and we’ll create a workshop to fit that time.
+Our standard workshops are designed for 60 to 80 minute blocks, but let us know how long you’d like us to visit, and we’ll create a workshop to fit that time.

 How should I prepare my students for the workshop?